 The Minimum Payment Trap

 The result: if you carry a $5,000 balance and pay only minimums, you will make payments for over 15 years and pay more than $7,000 in interest — on top of the original $5,000.
-You will pay back more than double what you borrowed, over more than a decade, for the privilege of making minimum payments.
 This is the minimum payment trap, and it affects millions of American households.

-The solution is straightforward but requires discipline: pay significantly more than the minimum, every month, and don't add new charges to balances you are actively paying down.
-Even an extra $100/month above the minimum on that $5,000 balance cuts the payoff time from 15 years to under 3 years and saves approximately $5,500 in interest.
+The solution is straightforward but requires discipline: pay significantly more than the minimum every month, and don't add new charges to balances you are actively paying down.
+Even an extra $100/month above the minimum on that $5,000 balance cuts the payoff time from 15 years to under 3 years.

 The Minimum Payment Formula